apex/rpc/Readme.md

 ## About

-All RPC methods are invoked with a POST, and the method name itself is in the URL.
+All RPC methods are invoked with the POST method, and the RPC method name is placed in the URL path.
 Input is passed as a JSON object in the body, following a JSON response for the output as shown here:

 ```sh
 $ curl -d '{ "project_id": "ping_production" }' https://api.example.com/get_alerts